elastic/elasticsearch-net/new_docs/contents/breaking-changes.md

 IResponse.Error.Exception no longer exists, it is inlined to IResponse.OriginalException.
 The Error property did not hold any information that was not available on IResponse.ConnectionStatus.

+### Response shortcuts

+Prior to 1.0 some calls directly returned a bool or value instead of the full envelopped Elasticsearch response.

+i.e `client.IndexExists("myIndexName")` used to return a bool but should now be called like this:

+     client.IndexExists(i => i.Index("myIndexName")).Exists

 ### Removed MapFromAttributes()

 Attributes are to limited in what they can specify so `[ElasticType()]` can now only specify the type name and the id property.